OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 The final breakpoint address to be used in the debugger is the sum of the above two addresses (Breakpoint offset + ASLR shift offset).
 This approach assumes that the image base address (discussed shortly) used by the disassembler and iOS is the same, which is true most of the time.

-When a binary is opened in a tool like Ghidra, it loads a binary by emulating the respective operating system's loader.
+When a binary is opened in a disassembler like Ghidra, it loads a binary by emulating the respective operating system's loader.
 The address at which the binary is loaded is called _image base address_.
 All the code and symbols inside this binary can be addressed using a constant address offset from this image base address.
 In Ghidra, the image base address can be obtained by determining the address of the start of a Mach-O file.
 In this case, it is 0x100000000.

 ![Obtain image base address using Ghidra](Images/Chapters/0x06c/debugging_ghidra_image_base_address.png "Obtain image base address using Ghidra")